-The student may respond in one of three ways: return to the campus for the accountability proceedings, waive the right to give testimony personally, thereby acknowledging that proceedings may go forward in his/her/their absence, or waive the right to appear and send a written, signed statement to be presented on his/her/their behalf at the proceedings.
+The student may respond in one of three ways: participate in the accountability proceedings, waive the right to give testimony personally, thereby acknowledging that proceedings may go forward in his/her/their absence, or waive the right to appear and send a written, signed statement to be presented on his/her/their behalf during the proceedings.
 Failure by the student to respond will be considered a waiver of the right to appear.

 During the time prior to the proceedings, a notation will be placed on the student's academic record, stating that accountability proceedings are pending.
-A letter will also be sent to the University registrar and to the registrar of the school in which the student was enrolled indicating that such proceedings are pending.
-If the student attempts to reenroll before the matter is resolved, the registrar will notify the Dean of Students (or the Dean's designee).
+A letter will also be sent to the Office of the University Registrar indicating that such proceedings are pending.
+If the student attempts to re-enroll before the matter is resolved, the registrar will notify the Dean of Students (or the Dean's designee).
 The matter must be resolved before the student may re-enroll.